Willie Calhoun, Anthony Volpe help Yanks rally past Guardians to halt skid

-NEW YORK – Willie Calhoun snapped a seventh-inning tie with his first home run for the New York Yankees, who beat the Cleveland Guardians 4-2 on Tuesday night to stop a four-game slide.
+NEW YORK – Willie Calhoun snapped a seventh-inning tie with his first home run for the New York Yankees, who beat the Cleveland Guardians 4-2 on to stop a four-game slide.

 Gerrit Cole settled down after a rocky start and rookie Anthony Volpe homered in the sixth to begin New York’s comeback from a two-run deficit.